msherman/SSLRestTemplateExample/README.md

 1. server.ssl.key-store-password - the password for the keystore
 1. server.ssl.key-alias - the alias under which our key lives

-##### At this point we need to take a super quick aside and clean out the existing keystore, cert, and client truststore.
+##### At this point we need to take a super quick detour and clean out the existing keystore, cert, and client truststore.
 1. Navigate to [/ssl-server/src/main/resources](/ssl-server/src/main/resources) and delete `customKeystore.jks` and `customServer.cer`
 2. Navigate back to the root directory `SSLRestTemplateExample`
 1. Navigate to [/ssl-client/src/main/resources](/ssl-client/src/main/resources) and delete `customTruststore.jks` and `customerServer.cer`

-##### Now that we have these settings configured lets jump in and actually generate the keystore.
+##### Now we have these settings configured lets jump in and actually generate the keystore.

 `keytool -genkeypair -alias localServer -keyalg RSA -keysize 2048 -keystore customKeystore.jks -validity 3650 -storepass notASecurePassword -ext SAN=dns:localhost`